5-second summary

 Rasmus Hougaard, Jacqueline Carter, and Louise Chester for HBR

-But leaders who put in the work, prioritizing the well-being of their teams and leading with compassion, will be rewarded with better job satisfaction, better relationships with their teammates, and better business outcomes.
-Add in a healthy dose of wisdom – good judgment rooted in foresightedness – to achieve that coveted balance between getting things done and leading with humanity.
+But leaders who put in the work to prioritize the well-being of their teams and lead with compassion will be rewarded where it matters: with better job satisfaction, better relationships with their teammates, and better business outcomes.

 What is compassionate leadership?